openmc-dev/openmc/docs/source/io_formats/tallies.rst

   surface IDs should be given.
 By default, net currents are tallied, and to tally a partial current from one cell to another, this should be used in combination with a cell or cell_from filter that defines the other cell.
+  This filter should not be used in combination with a meshfilter.

 :cellfrom:
   This filter allows the tally to be scored when crossing a surface and the